Markus-Genius-Coding/Laravel-React-Project-Demo/README.md

 docker-compose up -d laravel_playground_dev
 ```
 on your commandline.
-Note that all necessary commands for laravel are execuded via the docker entrypoint.
+Note that all necessary commands for laravel are executed via the docker entrypoint.
 Just wait a few seconds, npm need some time.

 You should now be able to access the application in your browser.